fsulib/burroughs-encoding/attributes-list.md

 * `excessEnd` - for instances when a physical deletion on the page continues past where the encoder assumes it ought to, based on context
 * `excessStart` - for instances when a physical deletion on the page starts before the encoder assumes it ought to, based on context
 * `shortEnd` - for instances where the deletion on the page does not follow through to the place where the encoder assumes the deletion should end based on context.
+Using "shortEnd" means that you should also refrain from using the `@hand` and `@rend` attributes.
 * `shortStart` - for instances where the deletion on the page does not start at the place the encoder assumes the deletion should begin based on context.
+Using "shortEnd" means that you should also refrain from using the `@hand` and `@rend` attributes.

 #### Examples
 For an encoded section that looks like this: